- What is a Multi-Stakeholder Cooperative?

 - Help support family farms, fair trade practices, nutritional education, regional artisan foods, organic foods, local employment, healthy food access and sustainability.

-FGFC will continue to hold MONTHLY COMMUNITY MEETINGS.
-These take place the first Thursday of each month at 6:30pm at Chavis Community Center (505 Martin Luther King Jr. Blvd., Raleigh, NC 27601).
-In addition to this, FGFC has SUBCOMMITEES that help push the work of the coop forward.
-Here is a list of our existing subcommittees and the board members that are helping to co-lead its work (emails below)!
+FGFC holds MONTHLY COMMUNITY MEETINGS.
+These take place the fourth Saturday of the month, at The 568 E Lenoir St, Raleigh, NC 27601.
+In addition to this, FGFC has COMMITTEES that help push the work of the coop forward.
+Here is a list of our existing committees and the board members that are helping to co-lead its work (emails below)!

 The plan FGFC is to be a community-owned grocery store serving both natural and cleanconventional products.
 This means that we plan to offer products that are locally-grown and raised, a full line of organics, and nutritious and fairly traded items, AND also carry some of the staple conventional items to address community needs and affordability.